-Distributions from listed managed investment funds are recognised as income on the date the unit is quoted ex-distribution with any related foreign withholding tax recognised as a tax expense.
+Distributions from listed managed investment funds are recognised as income on the date the unit is quoted ex-distribution.

 Net changes in the fair value of financial instruments measured at fair value through profit or loss

 Net changes in the fair value of financial instruments are recognised as income and are determined as the difference between the fair value at the balance date or consideration received (if sold during the financial year) and the fair value as at the prior balance date or initial fair value (if acquired during the financial year).
 This includes foreign exchange gains or losses arising on financial instruments measured at fair value through profit or loss.